biud436/MV-App-Builder/README.md

 # Setup

-This program didn't contain auto-installer and updater, so you need to install required programs manually.
+You need to install required programs manually.

 - Dot Net Framework v4.5.4 or more.
 - Node.js (npm)